Liquid air: Properties

+Liquid air starts to freeze at approximately 60 K, precipitating nitrogen-rich solid (but with appreciable amount of oxygen in solid solution).
+Unless the oxygen is previously accommodated in the solid solution, the eutectic freezes at 50 K.

 Preparation

 Principle of production

 The constituents of air were once known as "permanent gases", as they could not be liquified solely by compression at room temperature.
 A compression process will raise the temperature of the gas.
 This heat is removed by cooling to the ambient temperature in a heat exchanger, and then expanding by venting into a chamber.
 The expansion causes a lowering of the temperature, and by counter-flow heat exchange of the expanded air, the pressurized air entering the expander is further cooled.
 With sufficient compression, flow, and heat removal, eventually droplets of liquid air will form, which may then be employed directly for low temperature demonstrations.

 The main constituents of air were liquefied for the first time by Polish scientists Karol Olszewski and Zygmunt Wróblewski in 1883.

-Devices for the production of liquid air are simple enough to be fabricated by the experimenter using commonly available materials.
+Devices for the production of liquid air are not commercially available, and not easily fabricated.

-Process of manufacturing
+Process of production

 The most common process for the preparation of liquid air is the two-column Hampson–Linde cycle using the Joule–Thomson effect.
 Air is fed at high pressure (>75 atm) into the lower column, in which it is separated into pure nitrogen and oxygen-rich liquid.
 The rich liquid and some of the nitrogen are fed as reflux into the upper column, which operates at low pressure (<25 atm), where the final separation into pure nitrogen and oxygen occurs.
 A raw argon product can be removed from the middle of the upper column for further purification.

 Air can also be liquefied by Claude's process, which combines cooling by Joule–Thomson effect, isentropic expansion and regenerative cooling.